lightningfuzz/logical-lines-of-code/README.md

 ==
 ###Future Work
-LLOC is currently written in a functional programming style.
+LLOC is currently written in a procedural programming style.
 In future work, it should be made to be more         object-oriented.